eba-diary/Travelers-In-Egypt/README.md

 If you do not have a file that begins with `.env`  in the `frontend/app` directory, you can request it from the frontend team.
 This file is necessary to access the CMS.

 #### Backend
+If you do not have a file that begins with `.env.local` in the `backend` directory, you can request it from the backend team.
+This file is necessary to access the Postgres database.

+#### Tools
 If you are on VSCode and the error `Import <package> could not be resolved`, use `Ctrl` (or `Cmd`) + `Shift` + `P` to open the Command Palette.
 Then type **Python: Select Interpreter** and select **Python 3.7.6** to resolve the errors.

 ## Frontend Structure